 Keen Targhee III Mid - Women's

-The low ankle shaft means that these boots fall a bit short regarding ankle stability compared to several taller models.
+The low ankle shaft means that these boots do not provide as much ankle stability as several of the taller models in this review.
 This is important to keep in mind if you are planning to hike with heavy loads, rocky and rugged terrain, or have ankle instability.
 If this is you, then the Keen Targhee III may not be the best option.
-These shoes also run a bit wide, an important consideration if you have narrow feet.
-That said, these boots are durable, and we expect them to last a long time.
-They are the full package at a modest price for modern women's hiking boots.
+These shoes also run a bit wide—an important consideration if you have narrow feet.
+That said, they are durable, and we expect them to last a long time, which will likely push their longevity past boots with synthetic uppers.
+They are very capable and well-made footwear at a modest price for modern women's hiking boots.

 Read review: Keen Targhee III Mid - Women's